Sir Godfrey Thomas, 9th Baronet: Military career

 He was educated at the Royal Military Academy, Woolwich and commissioned into the Royal Artillery in 1875.
 He served in the Second Anglo-Afghan War from 1878 to 1880, and in the Anglo-Egyptian War of 1884.
 He was promoted to Major in 1892.
 Thomas was promoted to Colonel in 1899 and fought in the Second Anglo-Boer War between 1899 and 1901, during which he was twice mentioned in dispatches.
 In 1901 he was made a Companion of the Distinguished Service Order, and a Companion of the Order of the Bath in 1904.
-Between 1909 and 1911 he was brigadier-general of the 3rd Division Artillery, before serving as the brigadier-general of 24th Division Artillery between 1914 and 1915.
+In March 1909 he was promoted to temporary brigadier general, and was commander, Royal Artillery (CRA) of the 3rd Division until January 1911 when he retired from the army.

-He fought in the First World War in France, and was invested as a Commander of the Order of the British Empire in 1916.
+He was called back to service during the First World War, fighting in France, serving as CRA of the 24th Division.
+He was invested as a Commander of the Order of the British Empire in 1916.
 From 1916 to 1917 Thomas was Brigadier-General of the No. 2 Reserve Brigade RFA (Territorial Forces).